tguttata/thatslifesci-1/_posts/2016-03-19-tropics-life.md

 ---
-title: Why the tropics are teeming with life
+title: Why the tropics are teeming with life?
 layout: page
 author: efusco
 permalink: /tropics-life/